Kobe Bryant helicopter crash cause revealed in NTSB meeting

 The pilot, identified as Ara Zobayan who had 10 years of experience flying in the area, climbed sharply before banking abruptly and plunging into the hillside.
 The NTSB said initially there was no sign of mechanical failure and it appeared to be an accident.

-Those who died along with Bryant and his daughter include: Orange Coast College baseball coach John Altobelli, his wife, Keri, and their daughter Alyssa; Christina Mauser, who helped Bryant coach his daughter’s basketball team; and Sarah Chester and her daughter Payton.
+Those who died along with Bryant and his daughter were Orange Coast College baseball coach John Altobelli; his wife Keri and their daughter Alyssa; Christina Mauser, who helped Bryant coach his daughter’s basketball team; and Sarah Chester and her daughter Payton, as well as the pilot.
 Alyssa and Payton were Gianna’s teammates.

-An NTSB official said there was likely added self-pressure on the pilot to complete the trip despite the weather conditions due to his relationship with the client.
-But the agency concluded that there was no added outside on the pilot to make the trip.
+An NTSB official said there was likely added self-pressure on the pilot to complete the trip despite the weather conditions, due to his relationship with the client.
+But the agency concluded that there was no added outside pressure on the pilot to make the trip.

-"The pilot took pride in these positions with the boat both the client and Island Express.
+"The pilot took pride in these positions with both the client and Island Express.
 They had a good relationship with the client and likely did not want to disappoint them by not completing the flight.
-This self-induced pressure can adversely affect pilot decision-making and judgment," the official said.
+This self-induced pressure can adversely affect pilot decision-making and judgment," the NTSB official said.

 KOBE BRYANT REMEMBERED BY CELEBRITIES ON 1-YEAR ANNIVERSARY OF HIS DEATH: 'MISSED AND LOVED'